Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Abstract

 \section{Abstract}

-Prompt tuning provides an efficient way for users to customize Large Language Models (LLMs) with their private data in the emerging LLM service scenario.
-However, the sensitive nature of private data brings the need for privacy preservation in LLM service customization.
-Based on prompt tuning, we propose P\underline{r}iv\underline{a}cy-Preserving \underline{P}rompt \underline{T}uning (\textsc{rapt}), a framework that provides privacy guarantees for LLM services. \textsc{rapt} adopts a local privacy setting, allowing users to privatize their data locally with local differential privacy.
-As prompt tuning performs poorly when directly trained on privatized data, we introduce a novel privatized token reconstruction task that is trained jointly with the downstream task, allowing LLMs to learn better task-dependent representations.
+Parameter-Efficient Fine-Tuning (PEFT) provides a practical way for users to customize Large Language Models (LLMs) with their private data in LLM service scenarios.
+However, the inherently sensitive nature of private data demands robust privacy preservation measures during the customization of LLM services to ensure data security, maintain user trust, and comply with stringent regulatory standards.
+Based on PEFT, we propose P\underline{r}iv\underline{a}cy-Preserving \underline{P}arameter-Efficient Fine-\underline{T}uning (\textsc{rapt}), a framework that offers privacy protection for LLM services. \textsc{rapt} adopts a local privacy approach, enabling users to privatize their data locally using a text-to-text local differential privacy mechanism.
+Since PEFT performs poorly when directly trained on privatized data, we introduce a novel privatized token reconstruction task that is trained jointly with the downstream task, allowing LLMs to learn better task-dependent representations.
 Despite the simplicity of our framework, experiments show that \textsc{rapt} achieves competitive performance across tasks while providing privacy guarantees against adversaries.